-- To configure KVM target servers running Microsoft Windows 2000:
+► To configure KVM target servers running Microsoft Windows 2000:

 - 1. Configure the mouse settings:

 - a.
 Choose Start > Control Panel > Mouse.

 - b.
 Click the Motion tab.

 - Set the acceleration to None.

 - Set the mouse motion speed setting to exactly the middle speed.

 - Click OK.

 - 2. Disable transition effects:

 - a.
 Select the Display option from the Control Panel.

 - b.
 Click the Effects tab.

-- c.
-Deselect the "Use the following transition effect for menus and tooltips" option.
+- Deselect the "Use the following transition effect for menus and tooltips" option.

-- d.
-Click OK.

-- e.
-Close the Control Panel.
+- Click OK and close the Control Panel.